Rethinking the notion of oracle: A prequel to Lawvere-Tierney topologies for computability theorists: Oracles as operations on truth-values

 \begin{remark} Consider (1$^\prime$) $\top\arr j(\top)$ and (2$^\prime$) $\forall p,q\in\Omega\;[j(p\land q)\iffarr j(p)\land j(q)]$.
 Then, one can check that, for an operation $j\colon\Omega\to\Omega$, (1), (2) and (3) are realizable if and only if (1$^\prime$), (2$^\prime$) and (3) are realizable; see \cite{LvO}. \end{remark}

+In topos-theoretic language, an operation $j$ such that (1), (2) and (3) are realizable is called a {\em Lawvere-Tierney topology} \cite{SGL} or a {\em local operator} \cite{elephant,vOBook} (on the corresponding realizability topos).
+In the context of frames and locales \cite{PiPu12}, it is an {\it (internal) nucleus}.
 As it is an operation on truth-values, some people think that such a notion is a kind of modal operator.
-For this reason, an operation such that (1), (2) and (3) are realizable is sometimes referred to as a {\em geometric modality}.
-In topos theory, a geometric modality is also called a {\em Lawvere-Tierney topology} \cite{SGL} or a {\em local operator} \cite{elephant,vOBook}.
-In the context of frames and locales \cite{PiPu12}, it is an {\it (internal) nucleus}.
+For this reason, this notion is sometimes referred to as a {\em (geometric) modality}.

+Some prefer the terms coverage or local operator, arguing that the term Lawvere-Tierney topology is inappropriate because this notion has nothing to do with topology in the classical sense.
+However, these terms would still be inappropriate anyway, since this notion, when considered in a realizability topos, has no more to do with cover or locality than topology.
+It appears that modality is the most appropriate term.

 \begin{example}[see also \cite{PiPu12}] Define $\neg p=p\arr\emptyset$ for $p\in\Omega$.
 It is easy to see that $\neg\neg p=\tpbf{N}$ if $p\not=\emptyset$; otherwise $\neg\neg p=\emptyset$.
 Then $\neg\neg\colon\Omega\to\Omega$ is a Lawvere-Tierney topology, which is known as the {double negation topology}.